 Some of the common cherry shrimp diseases include:

-I’ll explain each of these diseases in details along with how to prevent as well as cure them.
-But first, let’s talk about how the cherry shrimps get infected with diseases in the first place.
+I’ll explain each of these diseases in detail and show you how to prevent and cure them.
+But first, let’s discuss how the cherry shrimp get infected with diseases in the first place.

 How Cherry Shrimps (Neocaridina) Get Sick?

-- The same can happen through buying infected aquatic plants from the store.
-The leaves of aquatic plants can get infected with parasites and their eggs.
-These eggs hatch when the aquatic plant is planted into a new tank.
-Then the whole tank gets infected with parasites.
+2. The same can happen when buying infected aquatic plants from the store.
+The leaves of aquatic plants can become infected with parasites and their eggs.
+These eggs hatch when the aquatic plant is planted in a new tank, and then the whole tank becomes infected with parasites.

-Now that we know how the cherry shrimps get infected with diseases, it is time to know details about each of these diseases and how to combat them.
+Now that we know how cherry shrimp become infected with diseases, it is time to learn details about each disease and how to combat it.

 1. Vorticella

 Vorticella is the name of the parasite.
-It is not that uncommon to cherry shrimps.
-Vorticella looks like whitish fungus.
+It is not uncommon in cherry shrimp.
+Vorticella looks like a whitish fungus.
 It grows over the shell of the cherry shrimp, typically around the nose region.

 Though Vorticella looks like a fungus, it is a protozoa consisting of 16 known species.
-This protozoa is an aquatic parasite and mostly found in freshwater bodies.
-Vorticella attaches itself to a host i.e. plant, driftwood, rocks, other animals etc.
+This protozoan is an aquatic parasite mostly found in freshwater bodies.
+Vorticella attaches itself to a host, such as a plant, driftwood, rocks, other animals, etc.

 To survive, Vorticella needs to attach itself to a carrier.
 They reproduce through binary fission.
 If left untreated for a long time, Vorticella can even cause the death of the shrimp.